c-wilson04/c-wilson04/README.md

 ---

 ### 💻 What Drives Me
-- **Curiosity:** Whether it's learning a new programming language or diving deep into cybersecurity concepts, I’m always eager to grow and explore.
+- **Curiosity:** I want to explore the stars one day and we need good tech to do that so I’m always eager to grow and explore because of that.
 - **Collaboration:** I believe in the power of teamwork.
 Got a project?
 Let’s make it awesome together!
 - **Impact:** I aim to develop solutions that make a difference, be it a sleek app, a secure system, or anything in between.

 ---

 ### 🔧 Skills & Tools
-- **Programming Languages:** Python, Java, C++, JavaScript
+- **Programming Languages:** Python, Java, C#, JavaScript/TypeScript
 - **Cybersecurity:** Ethical hacking basics, security protocols, network analysis
-- **Frameworks & Tools:** React, Node.js, Git, Supabase
+- **Frameworks & Tools:** React/Native, Node.js, Git, Supabase
-- **Current Focus:** AI/ML, databases, APIs
+- **Current Focus:** AI/ML, databases, APIs/MCP's

 ---